saifxj1/discord-selfbot/README.md

-Here’s a stylish README for your Discord self-bot script that keeps you in a voice channel 24/7 and animates your status! 🎉

----

 # 🎤 Discord Self-Bot: Stay in Voice Channel 24/7 and Animate Your Status! ✨

 Welcome to the **Discord Self-Bot**!
 This script allows you to remain in a voice channel 24/7 while automatically changing your Discord status periodically.
 Perfect for keeping your presence active and fun!